Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks

 \section{Conclusion \& Discussion}

-In this work, we introduced \NAME, a framework designed to defend against LLM-driven cyberattacks by exploiting the inherent vulnerabilities of LLMs.
-By embedding crafted prompt injections into system responses, \NAME disrupts adversarial agents, enabling automated countermeasures that can disrupt attacker operations, or mislead attackers into compromising their own systems.
-In the following, we reflect on the impact of our findings.
+In this work, we introduced \NAME, a proactive defensive framework designed to mitigate LLM-driven cyberattacks by exploiting the inherent vulnerabilities of LLMs. \NAME disrupts adversarial agents by embedding context-specific prompt injections into the interaction between the system and the \cyberagent. \NAME disrupts adversarial agents by embedding context-specific prompt injections into the interaction between the vulnerable system and the \cyberagent.
+We envision \NAME as the first of many automated countermeasures capable of disrupting the operations of attacking \cyberagents.
+In the following, we reflect on the broader impact of our findings.

+\textbf{Eliminating Prompt Injections?} Ultimately, the success of prompt injection as a defense depends largely on whether the attacker's LLM can be modified to avoid it.
+Currently, prompt injection remains one of the most difficult challenges in LLM security~\cite{wallace2024instructionhierarchytrainingllms, greshake2023youvesignedforcompromising, pasquini2024neuralexeclearningand}.

+An interesting open problem is to explore whether defenses tailored explicitly to the context of \cyberagents can be developed to counter prompt injection attacks instead of the broader, more general defenses currently designed for Generative AI.
+Overall, as long as such vulnerabilities persist in LLMs, frameworks like \NAME will continue to offer effective protection.

-As with any defense mechanism, once attackers gain knowledge of the defenses in place, they can adjust their tactics accordingly.
-For instance, attackers can instruct the \cyberagent to bypass the published decoys within \NAME or to filter out any execution triggers that are part of \NAME's default pool.
-But the important takeaway of our research is that defenses like \NAME impose significant challenges for attackers, often requiring the introduction of a human-in-the-loop to guide and prevent the attacking LLM from succumbing to its own weaknesses.
+\textbf{Back to Human-(Attackers)-In-The-Loop.} As with any defense mechanism, once attackers gain knowledge of the defenses in place, they can adjust their tactics accordingly.
+For instance, attackers can instruct the \cyberagent to bypass known decoys within \NAME or to filter out any execution triggers that are part of \NAME's default pool.
+But the important takeaway of our research is that defenses like \NAME \emph{impose significant challenges for automated and scalable attackers}, often requiring the introduction of a human-in-the-loop to guide and prevent the attacking LLM from succumbing to its own weaknesses.
 This added unpredictability increases the operational costs of such cyberattacks, ultimately hindering their scalability and automation.
-We envision the ideas in this work shifting momentum toward defenders and inspiring a new line of research focused on defense mechanisms that exploit \cyberagent's weaknesses.
+The approach in this work has the potential to shift momentum toward defenders and inspire a new line of research focused on defense mechanisms that exploit \cyberagent's weaknesses.

-Ultimately, the success of prompt injection as a defense depends largely on whether the attacker's LLM can be modified to avoid it.
-Currently, prompt injection remains one of the most difficult challenges in LLM security~\cite{wallace2024instructionhierarchytrainingllms, greshake2023youvesignedforcompromising, pasquini2024neuralexeclearningand}.
-As long as such vulnerabilities persist in LLMs, frameworks like \NAME will continue to offer effective protection.